kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 (This line came from https://dash.plotly.com/deployment .)

-I was prompted to enter this line after seeing the following error message within my Google Cloud Console log:
+I was prompted to add this Procfile after seeing the following error message within my Google Cloud Console log:

 `Step #1: [builder] failed to build: for Python, provide a main.py file or set an entrypoint with "GOOGLE_ENTRYPOINT" env var or by creating a "Procfile" file"`